patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 In addition, test cases can be used to solve the challenges in a Test-Driven-Development ("TDD") fashion, by using unit tests to guide development.

+### Requirements

+Only Python 3 is needed, which includes the unittests library.

+The project has been tested under Python 3.9, although it will probably run with other Python 3.x variants.